JarkkoPar/GodotSingleBoardComputer/README.md

 ## Compiling

 Set up your project as described in the godot documentation for the gdexample extension example.
-Copy all the code from this repository in to the src folder, then copy the SConstruct file found in this repository to the gdextension folder and rename it to SConstruct.
+Copy all the code from this repository in to the src folder, then copy the `_SConstruct` file found in this repository to the gdextension folder and rename it to `SConstruct`.
 Finally copy the libsingleboardcomputer.gdextension file to the demo/bin folder.
-Compile with scons platform=linux command as usual.
+Compile with `scons platform=linux` command as usual.

 ## The top level nodes